circonus/irondb-docs/activity_tracking.md

 Starting with release [0.12](/changelog.md), IRONdb supports tracking of metric activity without the expense of reading all known time series data to find active ranges.
 The activity of a metric is tracked at a 5 minute granularity.
 Any ingestion of a metric will mark that 5 minute period that the timestamp falls into as active for that metric.
+Activity periods are stored in the [surrogate database](/configuration.md#surrogatedatabase).

 This activity tracking also coalesces nearby active ranges.
 Any activity on a metric within an 8 hour window marks that metric as active for that 8 hour span.
 For example, if you have a metric that arrived